Icon-based scoring indicators clearly communicate various levels of safety.

 Build and customize rules manually, from templates, or through regular expressions.

 CloudFilter stops the junk and lets the good email through.
 Messages containing offensive, harmful, or policy violating content are held for user review, while good messages continue on their way.
-CloudFilter helps keeps users safe and gives you confidence that you’re email infrastructure is shielded from harm.
+CloudFilter helps keeps users safe and gives you confidence that your email infrastructure is shielded from harm.

 Many Microsoft 365 users report that they receive a high amount of spam on a regular basis.
 And even worse, they don’t always know where their filtered messages go.
 Big problems can result from false-positive handling when a good message Microsoft 365 thinks is spam goes missing.